JanHerca/urantiapedia/output/wikijs/en/article/Gaetan_Charland/We_All_Have_What_It_Takes_To_Live_According_to_the_Will_of_God.md

 > _The proof of fraternity with the divine Adjuster consists wholly in the nature and extent of the fruits of the spirit which are yielded in the life experience of the individual believer.
 “By their fruits you shall know them.”_ [65.0]

 > _. . .
 “Yor the fruits of the spirit are love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, and temperance.”
-Such spirit-guided and divinely illuminated mortals, while they yet tread the lowly paths of toil and in human faithfulness perform the duties of their earthly assignments, have already begun to discern the lights of eternal life as they glimmer on the faraway shores of another world..._ [[UB 34:6.13](/en/The_Urantia_Book/34#p6_13)]
+Such spirit-guided and divinely illuminated mortals, while they yet tread the lowly paths of toil and in human faithfulness perform the duties of their earthly assignments, have already begun to discern the lights of eternal life as they glimmer on the faraway shores of another world..._ <a id="a92_421"></a>[[UB 34:6.13](/en/The_Urantia_Book/34#p6_13)]

 ## 5. Our Will and Desires.

 Our Adjusters love us so much that never will they do violence to our minds in trying to get us to change our thoughts.
 They will always respect our will, even if it means our spiritual death.

 > _They are persistent, ingenious, and perfect in their methods of work, but they never do violence to the volitional selfhood of their hosts.
-No human being will ever be spiritualized by a divine Monitor against his will; survival is a gift of the Gods which must be desired by the creatures of time._ [[UB 110:2.2](/en/The_Urantia_Book/110#p2_2)]
+No human being will ever be spiritualized by a divine Monitor against his will; survival is a gift of the Gods which must be desired by the creatures of time._ <a id="a98_303"></a>[[UB 110:2.2](/en/The_Urantia_Book/110#p2_2)]

 Here is a word that deserves to be emphasized: **DESIRE**.
 Our relation with our Adjuster must be bonded in supreme desire and love.
 How can we cooperate more with our indwelling friend? _The Urantia Book_ tells us that our survival does not depend so much on the theories of our beliefs as upon our decisions, determination and steadfast faith.
 The secret of survival is wrapped up in our supreme desire to be Godlike and to be willing to do any and all things that are essential to the final attainment of that overmastering desire.
 Adjusters never fail in their undertakings; they are perfect.
 We are the ones that fail them when we deprive them of the possibilities to gain personality through us.